 Architectural Design Show

-The Architectural Design Showcase is an opportunity to share students' innovations in design solutions and spatial innovations.
+The Architectural Design Show is an opportunity to share students' innovations in design solutions and spatial innovations.

-This competition invites undergraduate students to present their research using posters.
-Research posters are a common medium of presentation which engage a "walking" audience through text and attractive visuals.
+This session invites undergraduate students to present their research using posters.
+Research posters are a common medium of presentation that engages a "walking" audience through text and attractive visuals.
 The idea should be complete and self-explanatory so that a viewer would understand the poster, even in the absence of a presenter.